 It is therefore evident that the Constitution of India guarantees the right to equality and non-discrimination for all including transgender persons.

 The Hindu Succession Act stays mum about the third gender.
-It clearly explains what a Hindu is and who all comprise within the said definition.
-The Act lays down a uniform and comprehensive system of inheritance and applies to persons governed by both the Mitak?ara and Dayabhaga schools.
+It clearly explains who a Hindu is and who all comprise within the said definition.
+The Act lays down a uniform and comprehensive system of inheritance and applies to persons Governed by both the Mitakshara and Dayabhaga schools.
 The person is also specified under this law.

 This Act is applicable to any person, who is a Hindu by religion in any of its forms or developments including a Virashaiva, a Lingayat or follower of the Brahmo, Prarthana or Arya Samaj, any person who is Buddhist, Jain or Sikh by religion and to any other person who is not a Muslim, Christian, Parsi or Jew by religion, unless it is proved that the concerned person would not have been Governed by the Hindu Law or by any custom or usage as part of that law in respect of any of the matters dealt with herein, if this Act had not been passed.
 Males and females are granted ownership over the property by the same, without any reference of the third gender.
 There have not been significant amendments after 2005.Copyright 2022 – Helpline Law - HLL001

 A family property dispute is no less than a battlefield with extreme drama and potentially even